EPFL-LAP/dynamatic/README.md

 ## Building the project

 The following instructions can be used to setup Dynamatic from source.
+If you intend to modify Dynamatic's source code and/or build the interactive dataflow circuit visualizer, you can check our [advanced build instructions](docs/AdvancedBuild.md) to learn how to customize the build process to your needs.

 1. **Install dependencies required by the project.** These are: working C and C++ toolchains (compiler, linker), `cmake` and `ninja` for building the project, Python (3.6 or newer), GraphViz to work with `.dot` files, Boost's regex library, and `git`.
 For example, on apt-based Linux distributions (requires `sudo`):